 New Hyde Park Fire District Marlins Win Upper Farms Division.
 Team members are: Dean Caldwell, Daniel Garcia, Justin Cosgrove, Alessandro Gullo, Michael Femia, Stephen DeRocchis, Danny Simmons, Anthony Schembeck, Philip Schurr, Alfred Squiccarino, Michael Morrone, Adam Miller.
 The coaches are Phil Schurr and Arturo Gullo.

 Focus-it is looking someone in the eye, paying attention, concentration and completing our goals.

+Focus is an intricate part of everything we do; it applies to school, listening to our parents, and it is the key it to success.
 The foundation for character building and success starts at home.
 The schools and role models that impact your child’s life assist in reinforcing the aspirations that you have for your child’s development and future.